MatAtBread/nodent/README.md

 	compiler:{					// Options for the code generator es7:<boolean>,			// Compile in es7 mode (like 'use nodent-es7')
-		promises:<boolean>,		// Compile in Promises mode (like 'use nodent-promises') generator:<boolean>,	// Compile in generator mode (like 'use nodent-generators') sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>		// Allow 'await' on non-Promise expressions }
+		promises:<boolean>,		// Compile in Promises mode (like 'use nodent-promises') generators:<boolean>,	// Compile in generator mode (like 'use nodent-generators') sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>		// Allow 'await' on non-Promise expressions }